 With the implementation of Microsoft Office 365 (O365) as the new email and calendaring solution for students, Queen's is taking its first major step towards externally hosted enterprise solutions.
 As such, we have undertaken a thorough assessment and evaluation process to address the potential risks posed by this service delivery platform.

 It is worth noting the general principle that email is not confidential.
-Users are advised to follow the Email & FIPPA Best Practices posted on the Queen`s Freedom of Information and Protection of Privacy website.
+Users are advised to follow the Email & FIPPA Best Practices posted on the Queen`s Office of Access and Privacy Coordinator website.

 In order to assess the risk involved in storing information with a third party, Queen's commissioned an independent Privacy Risk Assessment (PRA) to provide expertise on legislative requirements and best practices.
 This assessment, conducted by an external consultant, specifically looked at how students' private or personal identifiable information would be handled in O365.
 The only data being shared with Microsoft for the provisioning of this service is students' names and their Queen's email addresses.